 Switzerland: Gunter Siddiqi (DETEC/SFOE), firstname.lastname@example.org

-ACT published the first Call for project proposals in June 2016.
-The budget for the call is € 41.2 million.
+ACT published the first Call for project proposals in June 2016 with due date for proposals in September 2016.
+The budget for the first call was € 41.2 million.

-The partners in ACT are given in the table below together with contributions to the current call:
+The ten partners in ACT are given in the table below together with contributions to the first call:

 |Germany||Forschungszentrum Jülich GmbH Projektträger Jülich (FZJ/PtJ)||€ 6 M|